-The goal of the Lavelle – Brother Kearney Scholarship Program is to provide academic scholarships and career preparation for legally blind individuals to enter and advance in the profession of their choice.
-We offer competitive undergraduate and graduate scholarships to students attending one of twelve colleges and universities in the Tri-State New York area (see below).
+The Lavelle – Brother Kearney Scholarship Program provides Scholarships for eligible blind and visually impaired college students to attend select colleges and universities in the Tri – State Metro NY area.
+The Program is designed to provide financial support and career preparation assistance for legally blind individuals to enter and advance in the profession of their choice.
+We offer competitive undergraduate and graduate scholarships.
 Applicants who are legally blind, legal U.S. residents, are accepted to one of these twelve schools, and meet financial eligibility criteria (as determined by the FAFSA form) are eligible to apply.

 To be eligible for consideration for The Lavelle – Brother Kearney Scholarship Program, a student must be:

 - A legal resident of the United States.

 - Legally blind – or so severely visually impaired that a Lavelle-sponsored vision assessment expert confirms that the student would need special support services to succeed in college.
 Examples of such supports include: adaptive technology, books in alternate formats, help from volunteer readers, and/or orientation and mobility training.
 Otherwise-qualified students who are visually impaired but not “legally blind” should contact the Lavelle Fund’s office.

 - Financially eligible, as defined by the student’s Expected Family Contribution (EFC) determined by the FAFSA Financial Aid form.